Looking for a few of the best companion plants to grow alongside your tomatoes this year?

 Basil seed can go in the ground at the same time as you are planting your tomato transplants.
 Simply scatter a few seeds around each plant and allow them to grow in harmony.
 Affiliate Seed Link : Sweet Basil Seeds

-Here is to planting a few companion plants in your garden this year and protecting your tomato plants naturally!
+Here is to planting some of the best companion plants for your tomatoes this year – and to having your best crop of tomatoes ever!

 Follow Our Facebook Page For Great Gardening Tips And Advice!
 This Is My Garden Facebook Page